 Females lay between 6 to 18 eggs in sandy soil that is normally dug out three days before laying eggs.

-Australian Water Dragon can hold its breath underwater for 90 minutes
+Australian Water Dragon can hold their breath underwater for 90 minutes

-They can be spotted in many, different habitats starting from the tropical rainforest in the far north Queensland and alpines streams in the south.
+They can be spotted in many, different habitats starting from the tropical rainforest in far north Queensland and alpine streams in the south.

 Water dragons love flowing water with sufficient tree cover so if they found an appropriate environment they can be even found around build-up urban areas in big cities.